Here's how to make an omelet that's creamy, fluffy, almost custard-like inside. And stay-tuned, we feature some funky variations below.

 - Jalapeños, Cheddar cheese, salsa

 Fold the omelet like a taco.
 Or into thirds if you prefer.
+You don't need to flip the omelet.
+Just slide it out onto a plate and dig in!

-VIDEO: How to Make an Omelet
+VIDEO: How to Make a French Omelet

 Variations on a Theme

-Hungry folks have, of course, hacked the classic method, coming up with all sorts of creative variations.
+Hungry folks have, of course, hacked the classic omelet-making method, coming up with all sorts of creative variations.
 For example,

 Omelet in a Mug